richpauloo/beautiful-jekyll/research.md

 [![groundwater salinization conceptual model](img/gw_sal.png)](https://github.com/richpauloo/Monte-Carlo-Mixing-Model)

+*(A) Open basin, pre-groundwater development: surface and groundwater systems connect.
+Groundwater discharges dissolved solids into surface water which exit the basin.
+Groundwater at this stage is predominantly fresh (e.g., < 1,000 mg/L).
+(B) Partial basin closure: groundwater pumping causes reduction or elimination of baseflow to streams.
+Pumped groundwater returns to the basin via irrigation return flow.
+Dissolved solids begin to accumulate in shallow groundwater.
+(C) Closed basin: falling groundwater levels cause subsurface inflow to drain adjacent basins.
+Streams lose to groundwater.
+Water primarily exits via evapotranspiration (ET), which further concentrates dissolved solids in groundwater.
+Salts migrate into the deeper aquifer.*

 ***
-## Upscaling the Advection Dispersion Equation
+## Regional Groundwater Quality Management Models

 Nonpoint-source groundwater contamination threatens to gradually degrade the quality of vast quantities of groundwater on time scales of decades to centuries in many parts of the world.
-Hydrogeophysical models of fluid flow in porous media (aquifers), and the equations to solve contaminant transport problems were initially developed for field-scale point-source pollutants.
-Emerging contaminants of concern from agricultural nutrient management and closed basin salinization threaten the sustainability of regional-scale groundwater resources, and demand currently unavailable physical models of contaminant transport.
+Hydrogeophysical models of fluid flow in porous media (aquifers), and the equations to solve contaminant transport problems were initially developed for field-scale point-source pollutants, and are computationally expensive to solve at regional scales.
+Emerging contaminants of concern from agricultural nutrient management and closed basin salinization threaten the sustainability of regional-scale groundwater resources, and demand groundwater quality management models that currently do not exisit.

-This research seeks to develop simplified upscaled numerical contaminant transport models that preserve 3D non-Fickian transport physics, for application towards modern regional-scale groundwater quality management.
+Here, we develop simplified (upscaled) numerical contaminant transport models that preserve 3D non-Fickian transport physics, for application towards modern regional-scale groundwater quality management.

 Core Question: